Childcare: Play safer with biometric access control

 A Department of Education survey undertaken in 2018 showed that 75% of families in England with children aged 0 to 14 had used some form of childcare during their most recent term-time week.
 This equated to 4.2 million families or 6.0 million children using formal childcare in a year.
 There were an estimated 80,000 providers offering 2.8 million Ofsted registered childcare places in Spring 2018.
-That’s a massive number of businesses for whom safety is a paramount concern.
+That’s a massive number of businesses for whom childcare security is a paramount concern.

 Being safe matters

 As a parent, you always want to know that your child is going to be safe if you are not around to care for them.
 Many families now have two parents who work, so childcare is a necessity.
 A nursery or creche is often the first environment children experience without their parents, so it has a massive impact on that child’s experience of the world and how they learn and grow.
 Parents always have many questions when it comes to choosing the right childcare.
 Cost, cleanliness, staff experience, curriculum, activities, toys and resources are among the most common ones that are asked.
-But many parents don’t think to ask about the security measures.
+But many parents don’t think to ask about the childcare security measures.
 Or if they do, they possibly don’t realise the flaws that are inherent in pin pads, key fobs and locked doors.

 Pin pads, key fobs and locked doors